 The Bible is the inspired Word of God and is His revelation to mankind.

 Jesus is God who became human through an inexplicable and miraculous virgin birth.
 He lived a life without sin and of His own volition died on a cross in order to make full payment for the sins of all.
-Three days after His death, He arose bodily from the grave, walked and talked with his disciples for forty days, was seen by hundreds of witness and then ascended back to heaven after promising to return in a similar fashion.
+Three days after death, God raised Him bodily from the grave, He walked and talked with his disciples for forty days, was seen by hundreds of witnesses, and then ascended back to heaven after promising to return in a similar fashion.

-Salvation is the divine forgiveness of sin and the gift of eternal life to anyone who beliefs in the life, death and resurrection of Jesus as the Son of God and the Savior of man.
-It is completely by God’s grace through faith and is not dependent on meritorious works, traditional ritual or church affiliation.
+Salvation is the divine forgiveness of sin and the gift of eternal life to anyone who believes in the life, death, and resurrection of Jesus as the son of God and the Savior of man.
+It is completely by God's grace through faith and not dependent on meritorious works, traditional ritual, baptism, or church affiliation.

 Good works are not a means to salvation but a result of salvation.
 They are the result of the indwelling of the Holy Spirit.
 Good works are modeled after the walk and life of Jesus, are motivated by love, and are a reflection of divine love.

 The two ordained officers of the church are pastor and deacon.
 The pastor is the shepherd of the local church and is responsible to Christ for the spiritual welfare and instruction of the church.
 The deacon is a servant of the church who ministers to the needs of the members.
-The two ordinances of the church are baptism by immersion and the Lord’s Supper which is a symbolic remembrance of the sacrifice of Jesus for the sins of the world.
+The two ordinances of the church are baptism by immersion, symbolic or our spiritual death, burial, and resurrection to new life in Christ; and the Lord's Supper which is a symbolic remembrance of the sacrifice of Jesus for the sins of the world.